HairySpoon/htlfc/docs/INSTALL.md

     >>> import lxml
     >>> import chardet

-If any of the above fails, install the missing modules, either through your Operating System's package manager or with `pip3`.
+If any of the above fail, install the missing modules, either through your Operating System's package manager or with `pip3`.

 ### Fetch HTLFC